-If you have any bulky items that you need help disposing of, please contact the Estate Office and we will be happy to assist you.
+If you have any bulky items that you need help disposing of, please contact Wandsworth Councils refuse department.
+There is a minimum charge of $\pm 20$ for up to four items.
+They can be contacted on 020 8871 8558

 Do not leave any items of rubbish around the Estate, as it is a fire hazard and a danger to children.
 Dumping rubbish is a breach of your tenancy conditions/lease agreement.
+Anyone caught dumping rubbish will be reported to Wandsworth Council for fly tipping.